signalfx/integrations/gateway/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/gateway/img/integration_sfxgateway.png) SignalFx Gateway

-Information associated with the SignalFx Gateway can be found <a target="_blank" href="https://github.com/signalfx/integrations/tree/release/gateway">here</a>.
 The relevant code for the project can be found <a target="_blank" href="https://github.com/signalfx/gateway">here</a>.

 __If you are an APM customer, install the [Smart Gateway](https://docs.signalfx.com/en/latest/apm/apm-deployment/smart-gateway.html) instead.__